DotNetAnalyzers/IDisposableAnalyzers/documentation/IDISP014.md

 # IDISP014
-## Use a single instance of HttpClient.
+## Use a single instance of HttpClient

 | Topic    | Value
 | :--      | :--